House Deans and House Tutors

 We communicate with parents and caregivers often.
 Teachers contact home about what their courses involve, how to succeed and what to focus on for assessments.
-Form teachers and deans make contact quickly if there are issues.
+House Tutors and Deans make contact quickly if there are issues.
 Regular and personalised contact with home is very important to us.

 Formal written reports are sent home twice a year.
 Formal parent-teacher-student interviews for all levels are held in term one, and again in term four for junior students.